mesonbuild/meson/docs/markdown/Reference-manual.md

   some source files with custom flags.
 To use the object file(s) in another build target, use the `objects:` keyword argument.

-- `full_path()` returns a full path pointing to the result target file.
+- `path()` returns a full path pointing to the result target file.
-  NOTE: In most cases using the object itself will do the same job as this and will also allow Meson to setup inter-target dependencies correctly.
+  **NOTE:** In most cases using the object itself will do the same job as this and will also allow Meson to setup inter-target dependencies correctly.
 Please file a bug if that doesn't work for you.
+  One exception is explicitly concatenating the path with another string; e.g., to set a var such as `shell_var = 'SHELL=' + ksh.path()` that will be used to modify the environment of an external program.

+- `full_path()` is an alias for `path()` but is deprecated and should not be used.
+It may be removed at some future date.

 - `private_dir_include()` returns a opaque value that works like `include_directories` but points to the private directory of this